Inventory Reduction

 Shelves

 Two different types of shelves are available: Solid Melamine and Profile Wire.
 Both types of shelving have their advantages.
 In most cases, one type will better suit the shelving application than the other.
-Of course, you can always mix Profile Wire Shelves and Melamine Shelves into the same FreedomRail system.
+Of course, you can always mix Profile Wire Shelves and Melamine Shelves into the same freedomRail system.

 Wood Shelf